cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

       - **IdP Attribute**: `mail`
       - **SAML Response Attribute**: `email`
 1. Complete other required steps.
+1. Assign users to the application.
 1. Test the integration.
-1. If the test is successful, assign users to the application.

 {{% /expand %}}